 Keeping heating costs down and the temperature up is the ideal scenario when it comes to heating your home.
-That’s why it’s important to keep your boiler in top condition, to make sure it’s consuming oil efficiently.
-Skipping simple, regular maintenance checks could lead to expensive repairs in the long run, or even a boiler replacement.
-That’s why regular maintenance can not only save you money long term, but it will also help give you peace of mind in the colder months.
+Skipping simple, regular oil boiler maintenance checks could lead to unexpected problems and expensive repairs in the long run, or even a boiler replacement.
+Routine maintenance can also help to make your oil boiler more efficient.
+So, the correct maintenance of your boiler can save you money in the long term and give you a peace of mind during the colder months.

-Follow our useful guide to take better care of your boiler.
+Follow our useful oil boiler maintenance tips below to take better care of your boiler.

-When it comes to boiler care, a bit of TLC goes a long way.
-So, ensure your boiler is professionally serviced every year to improve its lifespan and efficiency.
-Boiler services must be carried out by an OFTEC-registered engineer who can complete a full inspection and identify any potential issues.
-This process can give you an idea of what condition your boiler is in and prevent any small problems from becoming bigger ones.
+Make sure you get a professional service for your oil boiler every year to improve its lifespan and efficiency.
+Boiler services must be carried out by an OFTEC registered engineer who can complete a full inspection and identify any potential issues.
+The engineer visit can give you an idea of what condition your boiler is in and prevent any small problems from becoming bigger ones.

 2. Check your boiler pressure

-In order to ensure hot water is evenly distributed throughout your home, it’s important to check the pressure of your boiler.
-You should check the pressure gauge and see if it is working in accordance with the manufacturer’s user instructions.
-If the pressure bar is too low or too high, it could lead to further damage.
+To ensure there’s an even distribution of hot water throughout your home, it’s important to check the pressure of your oil boiler.
+Check the pressure gauge against the manufacturer’s boiler manual to ensure that it is working correctly.
+If the pressure bar is too high or low, it could lead to further damage and heating issues.

-If your room isn’t warming up as you’d normally expect it to, it might be because your radiators need bleeding.
-Over time air can become trapped in radiators which can lead to cold patches and poor heat flow.
+If your room isn’t warming up as usual, your radiators might need bleeding.
+Air can become trapped in radiators over time, leading to cold patches and a poor heat flow.
 When you ‘bleed’ a radiator, you release this trapped air and enable them to run at their optimum level.

-Ventilation is key to ensuring your boiler is in good working order.
-If your boiler is housed in a cupboard then you should keep a minimum gap of 700mm between the boiler and any obstructions.
-It is important that your boiler has space to ‘breathe’, so try to make sure that any coats, towels or other items in your boiler cupboard are kept away from the boiler.
+Ventilation is key to ensuring your oil boiler is in good working order.
+If your boiler is in a cupboard, you should keep a gap of at least 700mm between the boiler and any obstructions.
+It is important that your boiler has space to ‘breathe’, so try to make sure that any coats, towels, or other items in your boiler cupboard aren’t too close to the boiler.

 5. Check for any drips from the external pipe

-If you find any drips or leaks coming from the external pipe, also known as the overflow pipe, then it’s a sure sign that your boiler is not operating as intended.
-In this instance, you may need an engineer to step in and fix the issue for you.
+Any drips or leaks coming from the external pipe, also known as the overflow pipe, are a sure sign that your boiler is not operating as intended.
+In this instance, call our trusted local engineers as you may need an expert to step in and fix the issue for you.

 6. Lag your pipes

 As the temperature starts to plummet, lagging your pipes can help keep them insulated.
 ‘Lagging’ simply means wrapping your pipes in insulation, such as foam tubes, to prevent them from freezing over in the winter months.
-Whilst this might seem like a basic technique, lagging your pipes can help to prevent any major issues further down the line.
+Whilst lagging your pipes might sound like a basic technique, it can help to prevent major issues in the long term.

 7. Check the boiler flame is blue